jamiejamiebobamie/pegaFlashcards/notes.md

 	start by creating a base rule to define the expected behavior then, identify any exceptions to the expected behavior the base rule is used if
-	a circumstanced version that is more appropriate can’t be found

-the circumstance template:
+	a circumstanced version that is more appropriate can’t be found the circumstance template:
 	the rule that defines the properties used to determine if the circumstance is applicable a circumstance definition:
 	defines the values for the circumstance template Queue processors:
-	queue objects and then process them if queued process fails, the queue entry: goes into failure status
-	indicates the process is broken
+	queue objects and then process them if queued process fails, the queue entry goes into failure status.
+This indicates the process is broken.
+What happens to any any changes the process initiated?
+	They are reversed.
-	reverses any changes the process initiated the Queue processor landing page in Admin Studio does what traces and monitors Queue Processor rules users with the SysAdmin4 role can do what and examine what
+the Queue processor landing page in Admin Studio does what
+	traces and monitors Queue Processor rules users with the SysAdmin4 role can do what and examine what